Melanie Thernstrom: Books

 and a personal essay on losing an art inheritance.
 Her work has also appeared in New York magazine, The Wall Street Journal, Food & Wine, Travel + Leisure, Elle, and other publications.
 Her food essays have appeared in Best American Food Writing 2001 and 2004.

 Personal life

-Thernstrom is the daughter of Abigail Thernstrom, a prominent political scientist, and Stephan Thernstrom, the Winthrop Professor of American History at Harvard.
+Thernstrom is the daughter of Abigail Thernstrom, who was a prominent political scientist, and Stephan Thernstrom, the Winthrop Professor of American History Emeritus at Harvard.
 She lives with her husband and two children in Palo Alto, California.